WilliTourt/STM32-Elegant-Debug/README.md

-# STM32 Elegant Debug
+# Elegant Debug for STM32 & Renesas-RA MCUS

 > **Language/语言**: [English](README.md) | [简体中文](README-zh-CN.md)

 ## Introduction
-- A lightweight serial/USB-CDC debug library suitable for both C and C++ projects on STM32 using the HAL drivers.
+- A lightweight serial/USB-CDC debug library suitable for both C and C++ projects on STM32 using the HAL drivers, or Renesas RA Family using FSP.
 - Features:
   - Formatted output
   - Optional timestamp